 An interview does not ensure admission.
 The Department of Graduate Psychology reserves the right to determine, in its sole discretion, whether a candidate is suitable for admission to the Psy.D.
 Program.
-Applicants will receive written notice of their status within several weeks following the final review by the university.

 International applicants who are finalists will be interviewed by telephone by one or more members of the admissions committee.